shaunak-badani/Recommender-Systems-Project/README.md

-# Template project
+# Restaurant recommendation system

-> A template project with React & Vite as frontend and fastapi as backend.
+> A web application that recommends restaurants based on various user data.

 - The application is deployed and the link can be found [here](http://vcm-47417.vm.duke.edu/)